 - Fish in overcrowded ponds are more susceptible to illness.

-- Always account for fish growth and reproduction when adding new fish.
+- Fish can outgrow the size of the pond.
+Fish have babies.
+Always account for fish growth and reproduction when adding new fish.

 The Dangers of Overcrowding